Vault assesses expectedness for each Case Assessment through generated Case Assessment Expectedness records.

 How Expectedness is Evaluated

-Learn how Vault Safety evaluates a MedDRA term without specified demographics, with specified demographics, and for clinical trial study Cases.
+Learn how Vault evaluates a MedDRA term without specified demographics, with specified demographics, and for clinical trial study Cases.

 Expectedness Evaluations Without Demographics

-The following flowchart illustrates how Vault Safety evaluates Case Assessment Expectedness.
+The following flowchart illustrates how Vault evaluates Case Assessment Expectedness.
 The green components show the precise expectedness evaluation, while the orange components show the conditional expectedness evaluation:

 The following table outlines the different expectedness scenarios, based on the Datasheet settings and MedDRA Criteria settings for the event term: